telerik/kendo-ui-core/docs/controls/scheduling/calendar/overview.md

 ## Configuration

-The Calendar provides many configuration options that can be set during initialization.
-Among the properties you can control are:
+The Calendar provides configuration options that can be set during initialization.
+The available properties are:

 * Selected date
 * Minimum and/or maximum date
 * Start view
-*   Navigation depth (i.e., define the last view to which the user can navigate)
+* Navigation depth&mdash;that is, the option to define the last view to which the user can navigate.
 * Day template
 * Footer template

 The first day of the week depends on the applied [culture]({% slug culture_definition_kendoui_globalization %}).

-### Selected, Min, and Max Dates
+### Selected, Minimum, and Maximum Dates

-The example below demonstrates how to create a Calendar with a selected date and a defined minimum and maximum dates.
+The following example demonstrates how to create a Calendar with a selected date and a defined minimum and maximum dates.

 ###### Example